AI in Nutrition: Friend, Foe or Fad?

 A quick scan of real trends, results, and results — so you can use AI nutrition tools without falling into traps.

 AI meal plans and macro tracking are flooding the wellness app space but are they delivering?
+And what about scope of practice?
+I won’t be touching on that here, but you should definitely keep that in mind, even with apps.

 AI nutrition isn’t a fringe experiment anymore; it’s a booming, big-money business that’s rewriting how people plan meals, track macros and engage with wellness.
 From glucose-guided meal nudges to AI-powered chatbots dishing out snack swaps, these tools promise personalized precision at scale.
 But is it all hype, or are consumers actually adopting these solutions in meaningful ways?
 A look at the latest numbers suggests it’s not just wishful thinking.